nicbou/timeline-old/README.md

 ### JsonArchive

+API URL: `/api/archive/jsonarchives`

-Imports a list of JSON entries.
-It expects the same format as the API at `/api/timeline/entries`.
-The entries are imported as-is, although the `source` attribute is overridden.
+Imports a list of Entry objects from a JSON file.
+The entries in the JSON file are imported as-is, but the `source` attribute is overridden.

-This is preferable to importing a large number of entries through the API, because the process is repeatable, and reversible.
+This is useful for one-off data imports.
+For example, I use it to process an SMS dump I found on an old hard drive.

 ### GpxArchive

+API URL: `/api/archive/gpxarchives`

 Imports a list of `activity.location` Entries from a GPX file.
 All points from tracks and routes are imported, and all waypoints.

 ### GoogleTakeoutArchive

+API URL: `/api/archive/googletakeoutarchives`

 Imports various data from a Google Takeout export: